Hiring costs add up very quickly if an efficient process is not in place.

 With a skills-based hiring approach, these costs are lowered by removing the steps that make them seem necessary in the first place.

-There are many factors that can cause slow time-to-hire, from disorganized recruiters to a shortage of talent.
-But John Sullivan, an HR Thought Leader, argues that shifting to a data-driven approach to hiring that focuses on reducing time-to-hire is crucial to an employee and company’s success.[5]
+Many factors can cause slow time-to-hire, from disorganized recruiters to a shortage of talent.
+But John Sullivan, an HR Thought Leader, argues that shifting to a data-driven approach to hiring that focuses on reducing time-to-hire is crucial to an employee and company’s success.[4]

 Once candidates enter the labor market, time is of the essence.
 Research shows that most of the top talent is gone within ten days of entering the labor market.

-According to John, very few firms have calculated the million-dollar consequences that result from companies not making offers in that time span.
+According to John, very few firms have calculated the million-dollar consequences that result from companies not making offers in that period.
 These costs come from bidding on top candidates who have already been approached by competitors, leaving latecomers with hefty offers to make if they really want talent.

-In fact, data shows that pickier hiring managers do not pick better performers, while leaving a greater number of positions unfilled for longer.
+Data shows that pickier hiring managers do not pick better performers while leaving a greater number of positions unfilled for longer.
 The result: Each unfilled position in the firm they worked with cost the company more than $100,000 in margins.

-The evidence is clear: In our State of Skills-Based Hiring Report for 2022, 91.4% of employers reported a reduction in their total time-to-hire when using skills-based hiring, while 39.9% saw a fall of more than 25%.
+The evidence is clear: In our State of Skills-Based Hiring Report for 2024, 81% of employers reported a reduction in their total time-to-hire when using skills-based hiring, while 16% saw a fall of more than half.

 Slow time-to-hire can have another costly outcome: candidate ghosting.